sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

 Accessing the `myapp` application results in the following:

-- If you try to access it directly, a response `403 Forbidden` is displayed due to lack or permissions (roles).
+- If you try to access it directly, a response `401 Unauthorized` is still displayed due to lack or permissions (roles).
 This is a correct and expected behavior.

 - If you try to access it through the `web` application router, the `Show users` link will show the list of users - **John** and **Paula**.
 If you enter a new name, it will be successfully recorded in the user database.

-[VALIDATE_3]
-[ACCORDION-END]

 ---